stonefl/stonefl.github.io/_posts/2020-10-29-connect-power-bi-desktop-to-oracle-database-through-ldap-jdbc-connection-string.md

 Picture comes from ([https://unsplash.com/@goumbik](https://unsplash.com/photos/mcSDtbWXUZU))

-## Lightweight Directory Application Protocol (LDAP) Information in SQL Developer
+## Lightweight Directory Application Protocol (LDAP) Connection in SQL Developer

 There are serveral software clients can be used to connect to Oracle Database, [Oracel SQL Developer](https://www.oracle.com/database/technologies/appdev/sqldeveloper-landing.html) might be the most popular one.LDAP is the most secure and popular way for Enterprise to manage user access to Oracle Databases.
 The LDAP servers information can be specified in both JDBC URL and LDAP types of connection.